broadinstitute/cromshell/README.md

 ```

 # cromshell
- A script for submitting workflows to a cromwell server and monitoring / querying their results.
+ A CLI for submitting workflows to a cromwell server and monitoring / querying their results.

 Current version: 2.0.0.beta

 Cromshell 2 is the next step in the evolution Cromshell.
 It offers many of the same
 functions as Cromshell 1 but has been rebuilt in python with many added benefits such as:
+- Automatically zip dependencies when submitting a workflow.
 - Added integration and unit tests to insure reliability
-- Multiple way of installation (source, brew tap, and pypi)
+- Multiple ways of installation (source, brew tap, and pypi).
-- Moduler code architecture that makes easy to understand so users are encouraged
-to submit features they'd like to see in the tool.
+- Modular architecture making adding new functionalities easier.
 - Developer documentation showing how to add new features and commands to the tool.

 ## Examples: